RILAB/bis101/lecture07.md

-#BIS101 F2013 Lecture 7: Genomics and Phylogenetics
+# BIS101 F2013 Lecture 7: Genomics and Phylogenetics

-##Reading
+## Reading

 ## Genomics
 what is "the genome"?

 what's it good for:

-- understand evolution
-	- clues to function (same gene in diff. organisms likely similar function)
-- identify functional variants (mapping)
-	- it's nice to show segregation w/ markers, but genome -> variant!
-    - much of reverse and forward genetics not possible w/o!
-- understanding mechanism (methylation, TEs, transcription, etc.)
-- speed up all of genetic analyses
-	- rather than ask if gene X is upregulated, can look at all genes

-example of sexy dates:

-- sequenced genome
-- like some plants, has male and female individuals
-- screen markers across known genome sequence

-		what does the pedigree tell you about phenotype/genotype?

-- looked for markers who tracked sex along pedigree
-- identified sex loci -- not yet sex chromosomes but nascent

-STDS in Silene

-##Genetic vs. Physical Maps

-	what's a marker?

-explain each kind of map

-	how to connect (restriction enzymes, DNA seq. markers)

-explain markers on physical vs. genetic map, some on both

-explain big physical, small genetics -> low recombination

-show Gerke plot of diversity
+* reference for understanding function, mechanism, evolution
+* a "map" on which you place other information
+* show browswer

+sequencing costs. human genome cost $3 billion dollars

-##How to sequence a genome
+* now to **resequence** genome only $4K.
-	why can't you sequence end to end?

-shotgun

-	why difficult to assemble repeats?

-different seq. technologies
--Sanger
--Illumina
--Iontorrent
--Pacbio
--Minion
-**show fastq**

-jump 100K then 1M reads

-##Sequencing costs
-I can do a lot of sequencing now and learn genetics on genome scale

-these can be used to study lots of kinds of genetics. e.g.
+* by time any of you is a Dr. human genom seq. < $1K (cheaper than any genetic test)

+What can you do w/ sequencing <strong style="font-size: 150%; color: red;">?</strong>

+* learn the sequence: detect **SNPs** and other variants
-- bisulfite seq. - methylated C's -> T seq. compare to normal
+* bisulfite seq. - methylated C's -> T seq. compare to normal
-- transcriptome
+* transcriptome
+* proteome
-- nuclease digestion
+* nuclease digestion
-- CHip-seq seq. all DNA bound by protein
+* CHip-seq seq. all DNA bound by protein
-- detect **SNPs** and other variants

-good example of why programming important for biology biology -- especially genetics becoming a computational discipline

-to get your variants, need high coverage b/c sequence errors. so sequence to 30X -> 90 gigabases, takes up 200Gb hard disk

-if I can sequence your entire genome in 27 hours. by time any of you is a Dr. human genom seq. < $1K (cheaper than any genetic test)
+I can sequence your entire genome in 27 hours.
+In very near future, you will go to Dr. and to diagnose they may:

-now say i want to understand your condition:

-- sequence your transcriptome (what is?) at time series along the day
+- sequence your transcriptome (what is?) at time series along the day to identify genes regulated oddly or responding to infection etc.
-- multiple tissues
-- cancer genome to find mutations
+- multiple tissues: sequencing tumors to figure out what is wrong or find mutation
 - methylome, etc. etc.

-## Genomes as refs. genomic annotation
+- proteome to see if some protein level is off.

+good example of why programming important for biology -- genetic analysis is a computational discipline

+* i sequence your genome, I get 90Gb of A,C,T,G plus related information -- 200Gb of data to analyze. can't do that in excel.
+* show fastq file.

+## How to sequence a genome

+You can't just sequence end to end each chromosome.

+Whole-genome shotgun -- draw chromosome, sequences, assembly.

+Resequencing is easier (but still tricky) as you are mapping to "known" reference.

+* as we saw w/ Liu et al. paper, ref. is not static!
+## Annotation

-	so how do i know where the genes are? how to annotate?
+so how do i know where the genes are? how to annotate <strong style="font-size: 150%; color: red;">?</strong>

-explain browser, RNA sequence, etc.
+- RNA sequence, etc.

-	why not all RNA line up with gene? splice site variation

-show added features
-- methyltaion status
-- TE density
-- nucleosome occupancy
-- leaf transcriptome from RNAseq across parts of leaf
-- some may vary among tissues, development, etc.

-show GenomeWowser

-##Variation
-	what's missing from reference genomes?

-- centromeres
-- heterochromatin
-- telomeres
-- duplicate genes/paralogs
-there's a reference, but lots of variation

-kinds of variants:

-- SNPs
-- indels (explain ancestral/derived unknown)
-- CNVs / PAVs
-- splice site variants, etc.

-human example w/ **SNPs**

-maize example w/ missing sequence **CNV PAV indel TE**

-##Functional Variation

-amylase copy number in saliva correlates with starch in human diet. why?

-- more copies of gene == more expression, better digestions

-- SNP explains whether you like the taste of cilantro

-but not all functional, most of the >3M SNPs in humans have no functional consequence.

-in maize we've identified >55M SNPs!
+## Phylogenetics

+Study of evolutionary relationships among species.
+Will not get into much detail here.

+Usually use gene sequences to determine relatedness.
+For example:

+Raccoon

+    ATGGGA

+Bear

+    ATGGGA

+Cat

+    AACGGT

+Mongoose

+    AACGGA

+Platypus

+    GTCTTA

+Parsimony method, but really people use whole genomes and very complex statistical methods.

+Draw tree, label nukes.
+Define **outgroup** allowing you to put an ancestral root on the tree.

+Does this mean platypus is "basal" or "ancestral" to all mammals <strong style="font-size: 150%; color: red;">?</strong> No.

+Useful for understanding when things evolved, for identifying conservation, for studying gene origin and evolution.

 ## Gene duplication

-important form of genomic change
+**Homolog** closely related gene.

+Two kinds.

+**ortholog paralog**

 separated by speciation vs. separated by duplication

-**ortholog paralog**
+draw examples.ß

+duplication important form of change.

+define **synteny**

+draw how synteny can inform which gene is ortholog.

-## Sub vs. neo vs. pseudo
+fates of a new gene duplicate: Sub vs. neo vs. pseudo

 what would happend to a pseudogene over time?

-##CENPC example

-explain tandem vs. dispersed duplication

-	how one happened vs. other?

-## Genomic Rearrangement -- large scale changes

-talked about inversions, duplications, polyploidy, translocations

-define **synteny**

-- physical co-localization of genetic loci on the same chromosome

-explain graph

-shows SH1 and how synteny identifies functional locus
+## Gene evolution

+Purifying selection removes new deleterious mutations.
+Important genes with functions will be under stronger <strong style="font-size: 150%; color: red;">?</strong> or weaker purifying selection?

+How to identify.

+Define **nonsynonymous** and **synonymous** changes.

+If both have no effect on function, expect equal proportions.
+Can compare gene sequences along a phylogeny and count nonsyn and syn changes.  if dN/dS << 1, constraint!  if dN/dS >> 1, rapid adaptation!